 The length of the string is restricted to 100 characters.
-The default format is "% g", but other formats such as "%.2f" or "%3.0em" are often desirable.
-The format "\$%g\$" is often desirable for LaTeX.
-If no format string is given, the format will be returned to the default.
+The default format is "% h", "\$%h\$" for LaTeX terminals.
+Other formats such as "%.2f" or "%3.0em" are often desirable. "set format" with no following string will restore the default.

 If the empty string "" is given, tics will have no labels, although the tic mark will still be plotted.
 To eliminate the tic marks, use unset xtics or set tics scale 0.

 Newline (\n) and enhanced text markup is accepted in the format string.
 Use double-quotes rather than single-quotes in this case.
 See also syntax (p.
-41).
+44).
 Characters not preceded by "%" are printed verbatim.
 Thus you can include spaces and labels in your format string, such as "%g m", which will put " m" after each number.
 If you want "%" itself, double it: "%g %%".

 See also set xtics (p.
-160) for more information about tic labels, and set decimalsign (p.
-108) for how to use non-default decimal separators in numbers printed this way.
+175) for more information about tic labels, and set decimalsign (p.
+118) for how to use non-default decimal separators in numbers printed this way.
 See also